trigvi/telegrammo/README.md

     }
     ```

-* Sending message to all Telegram users/channels who subscribed to a sub-bot:
+* Send message to all Telegram subscribers of a sub-bot:
     ```
     POST https://<YOURDOMAIN>/api/v1.0/outgoing
     {